MartijnDwars/metaborg.github.io/stratego/language/11-concrete-object-syntax.md

 containing Tiger abstract syntax constructors (e.g., `Let`, `Var`, `Assign`) and meta-variables (`meta-var`).
 The transition from meta language to object language is marked by the `ToTerm` constructor, while the transition from meta-language to object-language is marked by the constructor `FromTerm`.

-Such mixed abstract syntax trees can be normalized by `exploding' all embedded abstract syntax to meta-language abstract syntax.
+Such mixed abstract syntax trees can be normalized by _exploding_ all embedded abstract syntax to meta-language abstract syntax.
 Thus, the above tree should be exploded to the following pure Stratego abstract syntax:

     Rule(Op("Assign",[Op("Var",[Var("x")]),
                       Op("Let",[Var("d*"),Var("e*")])]),